 alkaloid.com.mk Listed by apt73 Ransomware Group

 On May 21, 2026, pharmaceutical company Alkaloid from North Macedonia appeared on the leak site of the ransomware group apt73.
 The listing indicates that internal files were exfiltrated during a ransomware attack on the company founded in Skopje in 1936.
-While the exact number of people whose data was exposed remains unknown, anyone whose personal or medical information has ever been shared with Alkaloid or its partners could be affected.
+While the exact number of people whose data may have been exposed remains unknown, anyone whose personal or medical information has ever been shared with Alkaloid or its partners could be affected.

 Public reporting on the apt73 leak site, tracked by ransomware.live, shows that Alkaloid was listed on May 21, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 No specific volume of records or sample data has been published in the initial listing.
 Available reporting describes the target as a long-established pharmaceutical manufacturer, which means employee records, supplier contracts, customer information, and potentially prescription-related data could be among the exfiltrated material.